The print

 An array of hundreds of dots, this map portrays the dry, desolate landscape of ravines, coulees, and badlands surrounding the beautiful Fort Peck Lake and UL Bend National Wildlife Refuge.

-Fort Peck Lake lies in a 1.1 million-acre (445,154-hectare) protected region called the Charles M. Russell National Wildlife Refuge – a prairie habitat that used to cover a quarter of the United States.
+Today, Fort Peck Lake lies in a 1.1 million-acre (445,154-hectare) protected region called the Charles M. Russell National Wildlife Refuge – a unique prairie habitat that once covered a quarter of the United States.
 This area has remained mostly undisturbed since the Lewis and Clark expedition passed through in 1805.

 Reviews